axelvaldez/radical-companies/_posts/radical-foundation/2022-09-28-how-to-talk-about-radical-foundations.markdown

    <tr>
     <th>Meaning</th>
     <td>
      <p>Can I find meaning in what we are doing together?
-Do I trust these people to help me find meaning in my work, in your life?</p>
+Do I trust these people to help me find meaning in my work, in my life?</p>
     </td>
    </tr>
    <tr>